Modern liberalism in the United States: End of the liberal consensus

-During the Nixon years and through the 1970s, the liberal consensus began to come apart and the 1980 election of Ronald Reagan as president marked the election of the first non-Keynesian administration and the first application of supply-side economics.
-The alliance with white Southern Democrats had been lost in the Civil Rights era.
+During the 1970s and through the era in economic history dominated by stagflation, the liberal consensus began to come apart, culminating with the elections of Jimmy Carter and Ronald Reagan, whose policies were, in theory or in fact, oriented around neoliberalism — austerity, monetarism, and deregulated free-market economics.
+The alliance with white Southern Democrats had disappeared during the Civil Rights era, and they were carried into the Republican Party by Nixon's Southern Strategy.
 While the steady enfranchisement of African Americans expanded the electorate to include many new voters sympathetic to liberal views, it was not quite enough to make up for the loss of some Southern Democrats.
 A tide of conservatism rose in response to perceived failures of liberal policies.

 Organized labor, long a bulwark of the liberal consensus, was past the peak of its power in the United States and many unions had remained in favor of the Vietnam War even as liberal politicians increasingly turned against it.
 In 1980, the leading liberal was Senator Ted Kennedy, who challenged incumbent President Jimmy Carter for the Democratic Party presidential nomination because Carter's failures had disenchanted liberals.
 Kennedy was decisively defeated, and in turn Carter was defeated by Ronald Reagan.
 Historians often use 1979–1980 to date a philosophical realignment within the American electorate away from Democratic liberalism and toward Reagan Era conservatism; however, some liberals hold a minority view that there was no real shift and that Kennedy's defeat was merely by historical accident caused by his poor campaign, international crises, and Carter's use of the incumbency.

 Abrams (2006) argues that the eclipse of liberalism was caused by a grass-roots populist revolt, often with a Christian fundamentalist and anti-modern theme, abetted by corporations eager to weaken labor unions and the regulatory regime of the New Deal.
 The success of liberalism in the first place, he argues, came from efforts of a liberal elite that had entrenched itself in key social, political and especially judicial positions.
 These elites, Abrams contends, imposed their brand of liberalism from within some of the least democratic and most insulated institutions, especially the universities, foundations, independent regulatory agencies and the Supreme Court.
 With only a weak popular base, liberalism was vulnerable to a populist counter-revolution by the nation's democratic or majoritarian forces.